It is an absolute crime against humanity that we weren’t born into a royal family — complete, of course, with a sprawling château to call our own.

 (That means, “Just us and the open road, baby.
 And a lot of castles, also.”
 We understand that not everyone can be so charming AND good at Frenglish.)

-Our final destination was about four hours from Montigny-sur-Loing (about the same if you’re driving from Paris because French highways be wack), and we decided in advance that we probably weren’t going to do any full castle tours.
+Our final destination was about four hours from Montigny-sur-Loing, which is about the same if you’re driving from Paris because French highways be wack.
+Luckily, we decided in advance that we probably weren’t going to do any full castle tours.
 Looking back, it’s possible that the boys swayed us in this direction to make their lives easier.

 One never knows when we’ll be inspired to take a pair of green velvet drapes and fancy them into elegant evening gowns.